 I thought it would be super fun to pick some pretty/epic looking (or just lame but maybe I have good stories ok??) travel photos and tell you the honest truth behind what was actually happening behind the scenes.

 Because we all know that with Instagram and all those other social media platforms that are full of lies, it can be kinda disheartening sometimes.

-Continuing the shitfest from Arizona with a summary of how much I fucked up when I went to Europe first time abroad.
+Continuing the shitfest from Arizona with a summary of alllll the mishaps that happened when I went to Europe my first time abroad in college.
 I’m sharing because I want y’all to know that travel isn’t always perfect – in fact, most of the time, it’s far from it.
 But that’s all part of the beauty – you get into shitty situations, and you get yourself out.

 And that feels good, somehow.
 Even though it might suck in the moment.

-Full disclosure: this article is NOT encouraging you to be an asshole and to be disrespectful in other countries.
+Full disclosure: This article is NOT encouraging you to be an jerk and be disrespectful in other countries (or anywhere, really).
 This is more like a chronicle of my mistakes for your reading pleasure.
 And to let you know that it’s OK TO MAKE MISTAKES.
 Just go, and deal with them as they come.